 Email security is, in one sense, something that runs in the background.
 Users benefit from encryption and authentication technologies.
 Gateways are basically the star of the show, supporting compliance with regulatory and security policies, for example.
 However, the complexity of those same traditional security practices might also slow productivity as they drain system resources.

-Considering today’s dynamics where remote access and mobile computing are shaping the norm more so than in-office networked environments.
+Considering today’s dynamics, remote access and mobile computing are shaping the norm more so than in-office networked environments.
 Productivity has never been more critical.
-Security solutions must be re-examined and modernized to support greater efficiency, leveraging the unique benefits of the cloud in order to deliver a greater base of capabilities.
+Security solutions must be re-examined and modernized to support greater efficiency, leveraging the unique benefits of the cloud to deliver a greater base of capabilities.

 “The traditional or typical view is the use of gateways that essentially apply a ‘back-and-forth’ type of approach to encryption through mail servers,” Santistevan explained.
 “Over the past year, we learned about and took a different methodology and solution to our customers, enabling a more feature-rich means of protection with deeper value.
 In the past, for example, if someone hit the send button on an email, they’d pretty much be out of luck.”

 If you’ve ever attempted to retrieve or recall a message, you probably know how time-consuming and futile that can be.

 However, new cloud-based capabilities are now available wherein the message’s content can be modified anytime before being opened.
 Attachments can be changed.
 Mistakes in the making through email communication may be averted.
 Concentrics is deploying these new email security functionalities, replacing other solutions that are more dependent on standard gateway-based approaches.